baden03/wp-group-link-block/README.md

 - The block uses `get_block_wrapper_attributes()` for proper class merging
 - Supports WordPress block transforms for converting existing blocks

+## TODO

+- Rename the filter from `avf_column_link` to a more intuitive name (e.g., `group_link_block_url`)
+- Update the filter to pass all block attributes instead of just the block ID, making it more flexible for developers

 ## FAQ

 ### Can I use links within the Group Link Block?